frank84610/HW3/README.md

 In this programming assignment, we will match SIFT keypoints from a pair (or multiple) images to build a single panoramic image.
 This will involve several tasks:

-* Detect SIFT points and extract SIFT descriptor for each keypoint in an image using vlfeat.
-  (extra credit) Detect Corner points (Hw2) and extract SIFT descriptor (vlfeat) ....
+* Detect SIFT points and extract SIFT descriptor for each keypoint in an image using vlfeat, or (extra credit) detect Corner points (Hw2) and extract SIFT descriptor (vlfeat).

 * Compare two sets of SIFT descriptors coming from two different images and find matching keypoints (`SIFTSimpleMatcher.m`).